offspot/imager-service/README.md

 ## Warehouse

-`warehouse`: A single container on a machine with plenty of space (must be able to receive images created by all _creators_ and retain them until downloaded by _writers_).
+`warehouse`: A container on a machine with plenty of space (must be able to receive images created by all _creators_ and retain them until downloaded by _downloaders_).
 It is an FTP server which authenticates through the scheduler.

 ## Creator

-`creator`: A single container fetching Tasks from scheduler, creating images and uploading them to the warehouse.
+`creator`: A container fetching Tasks from scheduler, creating images and uploading them to the warehouse.

 Must be on a powerful computer with lots of space (300G to build 256G images).

+## Downloader

+`downloader`: A container downloading images from the warehouse so it can be written by a `writer` worker (shares same credentials with writer – must be on same computer).

 ## Writer

-`writer`: A single container fetching Tasks from scheduler, downloading images, writing them to SD-cards.
+`writer`: A container writing images to SD-cards.
+Image files must be present (downloaded by the `downloader` worker).

+## Writer Host (whost)

+A non-docker tool installed on the Writers' host to configure and manage the workers:

+* SD-slots identification
+* Configuration for:
+ - network
+ - authentication
+ - SD-card writers
+* Auto start of `downloader` and `writer` containers.

 Must be physically accessible, no much power required, large space (256G per worker on host).

-## Writer-helper

-A non-docker tool installed on the Writers' host to configure the workers:

-* SD-slot identification
-* Configuration file for:
- - network
- - numbers and authentication of writers.
-* Auto start of `writer` containers.

 ## Manager

-`manager`: A single container providing a UI to take orders and manage users.
+`manager`: A container providing a UI to take orders and manage users.

 ## Scheduler

-* `rabbit`: RabbitMQ container to hold the messaging queue between workers and the scheduler.
-* `mongo` MongoDB container to hold persistent data (`Users`, `Tokens`, `Orders`, `Tasks`)
+* `mongo` MongoDB container to hold persistent data (`Users`, `Tokens`, `Orders`, `Tasks`, etc.)
-* `monitor`: receives all events and passes them through a handler.
-Updates DB based on workers-emitted events.
-* `beat`: Executes periodic tasks and synchronizes Schedules (crontab-like entries of tasks) between the Database and Celery.
 * `scheduler`: API providing CRUD for persistent Data and managing Authentication for all services.